zzokku/vflip/README.md

 ````
 and open the folder in unity.

-to get look at the code go to Assets -> Scripts.
+to get look at the source code go to Assets -> Scripts.

 https://github.com/zzokku/vflip/tree/master/Assets/Scripts